Pomog/ChemTrack-Android/docs/technical_task.md

 6. **Internal Code and CAS Linkage:**
    - As a system requirement, the internal code, name and CAS should be interconnected to ensure accurate tracking and identification of chemicals.

-#### **5.2 Return Unused:**
+#### **5.2 Return To Storage:**

 1. **Login:**
    - As a user, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.

-2. **Initiate Return Process:**
+2. **Initiate Return To Storage Process:**
-   - As a user, after logging in, I want to click the "Return Unused" button to initiate the process of returning chemicals.
+   - As a user, after logging in, I want to click the "Return To Storage" button to initiate the process of returning chemicals.

 3. **View Taken Chemicals:**
-   - As a user, during the "Return Unused" process, I want the application to display a list of chemicals previously taken by me.
+   - As a user, during the "Return To Storage" process, I want the application to display a list of chemicals previously taken by me.

 4. **Return Chemicals:**
-   - As a user, for each chemical displayed, I want to click the "Return" button, enter the quantity in mL or g that I am returning, and click the "Submit" button.
+   - As a user, for each chemical displayed, I want to click the on a specific chemical, enter the quantity in mL or g that I am returning, and click the "Proceed" button.

+5. **Confirm**
+   - As a user, I will be redirected to the page for final confirmation.
+On this page I'll be able to see the substance, used amount, other relevant informaion, and after checking I will click "Confirm" button to finalize the returning.

-5. **Feedback:**
+7. **Feedback:**
    - As a user, I expect to receive a success or failure message indicating the result of my return request.

-#### **5.3 View Logs for User:**
+#### **5.3 Check My History:**

 1. **Login:**
    - As a user, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.

 2. **View Taken Chemicals:**
-   - As a user, during the "View Logs" process, I want the application to display by default a list of chemicals previously taken, and not returned.
+   - As a user, during the "Check my history" process, I want the application to display by default a list of chemicals previously taken, and not returned.
 This list should include chemicals taken by me.
 A list of all previously taken and returned chemicals is also should be visible.
 Sorting by date.

-3. **Sorting and Pagination:**
+3. **Sorting and Scrolling:**
    - As a user, I expect the displayed list to be ordered by taking date, from the earliest to the latest.
-Additionally, the list should support pagination for ease of navigation through multiple entries.
+Additionally, the list should support scrolling for ease of navigation through multiple entries.

-4. **Comprehensive Search:**
-   - As a user, I want the ability to search for specific chemicals using internal code, CAS, or name, ensuring a comprehensive and efficient search functionality.

-5. **User-Friendly Interface:**
-   - As a user, I expect the user interface to be intuitive and user-friendly, facilitating easy navigation and understanding of the logged chemical transactions.

-#### **5.4 View Logs for Storekeeper:**
+#### **5.4 View Logs for WH Manager:**
 1. **Login:**
-   - As a Storekeeper, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+   - As a WH manager, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.
+I will be redirected to the initial screen.

+2. **Warehouse**
+   - By clicking the button "warehouse" I will be redirected to the WH page.
+Here I have the list of all chemicals, I can search for a chemical by CAS, WH code or name, I can "Edit" or view "Info" about any chemical.

+3. **Edit Chemical**
+   - By clicking "Edit" button, I wil be redirected to the page, where I can edit existing chemical.
+   - After Editing I will be redirected to the confirmation page, where I can see the changes that have been done and after reviewing them I can confirm the change.
+   - Afte pressing "confirm" button I will be redirected to the feedback page, where I receive a error or success message.
+4. **Info about chemical**
+   - Afte clicking "info" button I will be redirected to the Info page, wher I can see all current information about given chemical, who and when took it, how much was taken every time, how much is remaining.

-2. **View Taken Chemicals for Storekeeper:**
+5. **View Taken Chemicals for WH manager:**
-   - As a user, during the "View All Logs" process, I want the application to display, by default a list of all chemicals previously taken, and not returned, the list can be sorted by time or user.
+   - As a user, during the "View Taken Chemicals" process, I want the application to display, by default a list of all chemicals previously taken, and not returned, the list can be sorted by time or user.
 This list should include chemicals taken by all users, or a specific chemical searched by internal code, CAS, or name.
 A list of all previously taken chemicals is also should be visible, the list can be sorted by time or user.
-   - To notify the User about the chemicals taken, press the "email" button and compose a message.
+   - To notify the User about the chemicals taken, press the "send notification" button and compose a message.

 #### **5.5 Adding Chemicals to the Base for Storekeeper:**
    - As a Storekeeper, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.